 - sales of new or substantially (90% or more) renovated housing; - sales of used housing if you are the builder of the housing for GST/HST purposes and you claimed ITCs on your last acquisition of, or on an improvement to, the housing; - sales of new or substantially renovated housing that you are considered to have made (self-supplies).
-For example, this may occur if you are a builder of the housing for GST/HST purposes and you first give possession of the housing, or a unit in it, to an individual for use as a place of residence; - most sales of real property that you are considered to have made (deemed supplies).
-For example, if your charity changes the use of the property from more than 50% in commercial activities to 50% or less in commercial activities (see "Changing the use to 50% or less in commercial activities" on this page);

-- sales of land to an individual or a personal trust.
-However, if there is a structure on that land that you used as an office or in commercial activities or in making exempt supplies, the sale of the land to the individual or personal trust is exempt; - sales of real property that you used more than 50% in your commercial activities immediately before the time of the sale; - certain supplies of designated municipal property if you are a designated municipality and if no other exemptions apply (for example, for housing or for free supplies) apply; and - otherwise exempt supplies of real property that you choose to treat as taxable by filing an election with us (see "Election for real property of a public service body" on page 26), as long as no other exemptions apply (for example, for housing or for free supplies) apply.
+For example, this may occur if you are a builder of the housing for GST/HST purposes and you first give possession of the housing, or a unit in it, to an individual for use as a place of residence; - most sales of real property that you are considered to have made due to a change in use of the property from more than 50% in commercial activities to 50% or less in commercial activities.
+For more information, see "Changing the use to 50% or less in commercial activities," on this page; - sales of real property to an individual or a personal trust, other than a supply of real property on which is situated a structure that you used as an office or in commercial activities or in making exempt supplies; - sales of real property that you used more than 50% in your commercial activities immediately before the time of the sale; - certain supplies of designated municipal property if you are a designated municipality and if no other exemptions (for example, for housing or for free supplies) apply; and - otherwise exempt supplies of real property that you choose to treat as taxable by filing an election with us (see "Election for real property of a public service body," on page 29), as long as no other exemptions (for example, for housing or for free supplies) apply.